 Visitor Counter Circuit

-The article describes a visitor counter circuit that can be used to count the number of visitors entering a room, building, or any other space.
+In this article I have explained a visitor counter circuit that can be used to count the number of visitors entering a room, building, or any other space.
 The circuit is built using two integrated circuits (ICs): the 555 timer IC and the 4026 decade counter IC.

 The circuit works by using a couple of infrared (IR) sensors which are positioned at the entrance and exit points of the premises being monitored.
 When a person passes through the entrance sensor, it triggers the circuit to start counting.
 As the person passes through the exit sensor, the count is incremented by one.